Pork Carnitas are one of our absolute favorite tacos to enjoy.

 - 1 Onion (chopped)

-- 1 Jalapeño Pepper (seeded and ribs removed)
+- 1 Jalapeño Pepper (seeded and ribs removed then chopped)

-Season the pork shoulder on all sides with fajita seasoning.
-Place into the slow cooker and add in the onion, jalapeno, garlic, and orange juice.
+Season the pork shoulder on all sides with Urban Accents Mesa Rosa Chipotle Seasoning, or your favorite seasoning.
+Place the pork into the slow cooker and add in the onion, jalapeno, garlic, and orange juice.
 Cover and cook on low for 8 to 10 hours.

 Once the pork is done cooking, remove from the slow cooker and shred.
 Heat the vegetable oil in a large sauté pan over medium high heat.
 Add the shredded pork and half of the pan juices to the pan.
 Cook over medium high heat until the pork is crispy on one side.